richardr1126/k8s-agents-service/README.md

 To customize the agent for your own use case:

 1. Add your new agent to the `src/agents` directory.
-You can copy `research_assistant.py` or `chatbot.py` and modify it to change the agent's behavior and tools.
+You can copy `rag_assistant.py` (resume agent) or `web_rag_agent.py` and modify it to change the agent's behavior and tools.
 1. Import and add your new agent to the `agents` dictionary in `src/agents/agents.py`.
 Your agent can be called by `/<your_agent_name>/invoke` or `/<your_agent_name>/stream`.
-1. Adjust the Streamlit interface in `src/streamlit_app.py` to match your agent's capabilities.
+1. Adjust the Streamlit interface in `src/streamlit_app.py` and the Next.js UI in `ui/` to match your agent's capabilities.
+1. Update the `DEFAULT_AGENT` constant in `src/agents/agents.py` to set your preferred default agent.

+### Current Available Agents

+- **resume-agent** (default): Professional resume assistant that searches through resume information and project repositories
+- **web-rag-agent**: Web research assistant that can browse the internet and summarize articles
+- **chatbot**: Simple conversational agent for general purpose chat

 ### Database Configuration